RichardWatts/realMRI/PhysicsContrast.rst

    Longitudinal and transverse magnetization.

-To describe the magnetic state of an object, we refer to its longitudinal and transverse magnetization (Figure 2).
+To describe the magnetic state of an object, we refer to its longitudinal and transverse magnetization.
 Longitudinal magnetization is the component of the magnetization in the direction of the main magnetic field.
 Transverse magnetization is the component perpendicular to the main magnetic field, and it is this component that precesses at the Larmor frequency, generating a measurable signal.
 It makes more sense to talk about a transverse component than X- and Y-components because as the magnetization precesses, its direction rotates, sometimes towards the X-axis, and other times towards the Y-axis.

 A non-ferromagnetic object has no net magnetization in the absence of an externally applied magnetic field, so both the transverse and longitudinal components are zero.
 When we put that object into the strong magnetic field of an MRI scanner, it will become magnetized in the direction of the field, giving it a longitudinal magnetization.

 Applying an alternating magnetic field (a radio wave) at just the right resonant frequency allows us to push the magnetization away from the longitudinal direction (similar to pushing on a child’s swing).
 The total angle that we push the spin away from its axis (the direction of the main magnetic field) depends on the amplitude and duration of the radiofrequency (RF) pulse that we apply.
-This angle is called the flip angle, and the short radio wave that we use is called a radiofrequency (RF) pulse.
+This angle is called the flip angle, and the short duration radio wave that we use is called a radiofrequency (RF) pulse.

 .. figure:: images/RF-90.png

    A 90 degree RF pulse converts all the longitudinal magnetization to transverse magnetization

-We commonly use a flip angle of 90° to rotate the magnetization from the longitudinal direction to the transverse plane.
+We commonly use a flip angle of 90 degrees to rotate the magnetization from the longitudinal direction to the transverse plane.
 This gives us the maximum transverse magnetization.
-It is only the transverse component that we can measure, so a 90° flip angle gives us the maximum signal.
+It is only the transverse component that we can measure, so a 90 degree flip angle gives us the maximum signal.

-Following the “90° RF pulse”, we have a large precessing magnetization generating lots of lovely NMR signal.
+Following the “90 degree RF pulse”, we have a large precessing magnetization generating lots of lovely NMR signal.
 All good things must come to an end, and the signal dies away rapidly.
 Likewise, the longitudinal magnetization, which is zero following the RF pulse, recovers back to its equilibrium, somewhat more slowly.
 The loss of transverse magnetization is termed T2- or T2*-decay (for the moment we will refer to these processes as simply T2-decay.
 Later we will discover the distinction between the two, and how we can make our signal sensitive to one or the other), and the recovery of longitudinal magnetization is termed T1-recovery.
 It is important to recognize that T1-recovery and T2-decay are separate physical processes, and that the total (net) magnetization is not constant.

 T2 decay
 --------

-After the application of an RF pulse, some (all in the case of a 90° pulse) of the magnetization is rotated into the transverse plane.
+After the application of an RF pulse, some (all in the case of a 90 degree pulse) of the magnetization is rotated into the transverse plane.
 If we remember that the magnetization is the sum of the signals from all the protons (spins) in the object, then to generate a net transverse magnetization, their precessions must be synchronized; if their phases were random then the signals would just cancel each other out.
 Another way of saying this is that the spins have phase coherence.

 If every proton precessed at precisely the same frequency, then they would maintain this phase coherence.
 However, the magnetic field is not completely uniform, either on a macroscopic or microscopic scale.
 From the Larmor equation, variations in magnetic field give variations in resonant frequency, which cause the spins to get out of sync with each other (dephase).
 Dephasing results in a loss of net magnetization, and a rapid decay of signal with time.
 This is called T2-decay, and the decay rate depends on the uniformity of the magnetic environment that the spins find themselves in.